Consensys/doc.teku/docs/how-to/stop-vc-when-validator-slashed.md

 ---
-title: Enable shut down Validator Client if any owned validator is slashed
+title: Enable shut down Teku if any owned validator is slashed
-description: Shut down the validator client if any owned validator is slashed.
+description: Shut down Teku if any owned validator is slashed.
 sidebar_position: 8
 ---

-# Shut down the validator client if any owned validator is slashed
+# Shut down Teku if any owned validator is slashed

-When enabled, this feature will monitor the validators slashing and shut down the validator client when any of the owned validator is slashed.
+When enabled, this feature will monitor the validators slashing and shut down the Teku client when any of the owned validator is slashed.

-If any owned validator is slashed,  the validator client will shut down with exit code `2` (based on the attester and proposer slashing events received through the peer to peer network).
+If any owned validator is slashed,  the Teku client will shut down with exit code `2` (based on the attester and proposer slashing events received through the peer to peer network).
-When that happens, the validator client should not be restarted by default because more slashing are likely to happen.
-We recommend restarting the validator client with the [Doppelganger Detection](./enable-doppelganger-detection.md) enabled.
+When that happens, the Teku client should not be restarted by default because more slashing are likely to happen.
+We recommend restarting the Teku client with the [Doppelganger Detection](./enable-doppelganger-detection.md) enabled.

 :::warning